 A fake will be missing an authentic Xiaomi serial number.
 Yet checking this requires taking a close look at the scooter in person and fake serial numbers are sometimes added too.
 The image below shows the location/format of the serial number.

 Some people believe that the box their scooter arrives in will tell them if their Xiaomi scooter is real or not, and this is true to a certain extent.
 Fake scooter boxes can look quite realistic, but they tend to be brown (when the Xiaomi 1S and Xiaomi Pro 2 scooter boxes are white).
 They also rarely cover all the bases.
 For instance, an authentic Xiaomi (or Segway) box has a lot of detail, including the hazmat warning sign (for the battery).
 Below is the box for the 1S.
 The Pro 2 box looks very similar, but the Essential comes in a brown box.

 The innards (battery, motherboard etc) of a fake will be different but you are unlikely to see the innards of the scooter before purchase (if ever).
 However, there is one question you can ask to weed out a fake from a real Xiaomi before purchase, and that question is "What app works this scooter?".
 If the scooter does not work with the Xiaomi Home app, then it is a fake.
-More often than not, the app the fake scooters use is the MiniRobot, a generic scooter app.
+More often than not, the app peddlers of fakes suggest is the MiniRobot, a generic scooter app.
 Thus, should you come across a Xiaomi scooter for sale - and why would you not buy from us? - at a suspiciously low price, be sure to ask about the app (and hope that they tell you the truth).

 Mi Home App vs MiniRobot App